 More women choose to become Single Mother by Choice today.
 For most women, this decision requires many thoughts and considerations; For example, is one parent good enough for the child?
 Will I be able to provide the child with all he or she needs?
 Do I have support from family and friends?

-Susan Golombok, researcher at Center for Family Research at The University of Cambridge, has studied the relationship between mothers and children in families created by Single Mothers by Choice.
+Susan Golombok, a researcher at the Center for Family Research at The University of Cambridge, has studied the relationship between mothers and children in families created by Single Mothers by Choice.
 Below, you can read and watch an interview where Susan Golombok shares with us some of the interesting findings from her studies.

 How is the relationship between Single Mothers by Choice and the children?

 “At the Center for Family Research, The University of Cambridge, we have been studying mother-child relationships in families created by Single Mothers by Choice.
 We have been looking at the quality of parenting and the mothers’ offer to the children.
 What we found is that actually, these families are very well functioning.
-The mothers and children have very good relationships with each other.
+Mothers and children have very good relationships with each other.
 In terms of what is important for children’s wellbeing when they are brought up by a single mother is really the same as for children brought up by two parents.

 What are the potential obstacles in parenting?